|

 I wouldn't say 'always good' or 'always bad', but in general definitely worth a shot.

 The counterpoint, I suppose, would be fictional 'Intelligent Design', wherein a character is given traits that are functional in terms of the plot, yet somehow fail to add up to plausible-seeming person.
-I suppose that both design and evolution play a part in the development of most fictional characters.

 Maybe you could work it into the drafts and all.
 Often character function ends up being determined by the course of the story, and I hear a lot of other writers say, "Oh, I started with this main character, but then this other one ended up being what the story was about."
 So if a character ends up becoming more the focus than originally intended, one can always go back and revise the beginning to keep it consistent.